Gouderg/website-cv/Projects.md

     Use: The game ends when one of the players reaches 5 points.

     Left paddle:
-        - z' raises the left paddle
+        - 'z' raises the left paddle
-        - x' moves the left paddle down
+        - 'x' moves the left paddle down

     Right paddle:
         - 'i' raises the right paddle
-        - n' moves the right paddle down
+        - 'n' moves the right paddle down

     Other commands:
-        -ECHAP' to exit the game
+        - 'ECHAP' to exit the game
-        - SPACE' pauses the game
+        -  'SPACE' pauses the game

 #### How to use